Azure/nxtools/README.md

 ```
 This will build the nxtools module in your `output/module` folder.

-Should you want to build the GuestConfiguration packge, run the following instead:
+Should you want to build the GuestConfiguration package, run the following instead:
 ```powershell
 build.ps1 -Tasks gcpol
 ```